Samagra-Development/Samagra-Website/src/pages/joinus/index.md

     type: file
     validation: VALID_FILE
   - required: true
-    label: >-
-      90 Second Video Submission
+    label: 90 Second Video Submission

-      (﻿Share 1 experience where you have demonstrated ‘drive’.
+    hint:  (Share 1 experience where you have demonstrated ‘drive’.
 Drive is when you have consistently worked towards achieving a goal for an extended period of time (at least for a few months).
 Feel free to elaborate on the efforts you made and the hurdles you overcame in the process.
 This experience may be in the academic, co-curricular, extra-curricular or professional spheres.)
     placeholder: P﻿aste unlisted YouTube Link
     validation: VALID_LINK
     type: text